Destinations Greece The Cyclades Santorini

 The other wine village · 17th-century mansions · Vinsanto territory

-Smaller, quieter than Pyrgos, in the middle of the southern vineyards — a traditional Cycladic wine village with 17th- and 18th-century mansions, a few small chapels around the main square, and three of the island's older wineries (Gavalas, Boutari, the historic Antoniou Winery cave).
-The wine villages drive (Pyrgos → Megalochori → Akrotiri) is the inland half-day most travellers skip.
+Smaller and quieter than Pyrgos, in the southern vineyards — a traditional wine village of 17th- and 18th-century mansions and three of the island’s older wineries (Gavalas, Boutari, the historic Antoniou cave).
+The Pyrgos → Megalochori → Akrotiri drive is the inland half-day most travellers skip.

 Gavalas · Boutari cellars17th-c mansionsInland wine drive